Field force

-A field force in British and Indian Army military parlance is a combined arms land force operating under actual or assumed combat circumstances, usually for the length of a specific military campaign.
+A field force in British, Indian Army and Tanzanian military parlance is a combined arms land force operating under actual or assumed combat circumstances, usually for the length of a specific military campaign.
 It is used by other nations, but can have a different meaning.

-United Kingdom use
+United Kingdom

 A field force would be created from the various units in an area of military operations and be named for the geographical area.
 Examples are: